 Of course, I apologized profusely when we were alone.
 She said she liked it better than her old name, and then laughed at me.
 She’s laughing at me now, still, and taking off her

 I realize I have written very little in the last year, but truth be told, I haven’t had the time.
 This is the first night I’ve found myself with a moment to write.

 It started in Arandir, sometime late summer.
 September, I believe.
-We’d taken several ships that summer, and towed one to Arandir to present to Rochesa.
-I didn’t notice at the time, but in hindsight, I suppose I was full of myself for having a profitable summer, and I stepped over some bounds in Rochesa’s company.
+We’d taken several ships that summer, and towed one to Arandir to present to Tauria.
+I didn’t notice at the time, but in hindsight, I suppose I was full of myself for having a profitable summer, and I stepped over some bounds in Tauria’s company.